AmrElsayyad/makefile-tutorial/EX024 - VPATH_ Search Path for All Prerequisites/README.md

 vpath %.h ../headers
 ```

-tells make to look for any prerequisite whose name ends in .h in the directory `../headers` if the file is not found in the current directory.
+tells `make` to look for any prerequisite whose name ends in .h in the directory `../headers` if the file is not found in the current directory.

-If several `vpath` patterns match the prerequisite file’s name, then Make processes each matching `vpath` directive one by one, searching all the directories mentioned in each directive.
-Make handles multiple `vpath` directives in the order in which they appear in the makefile; multiple directives with the same pattern are independent of each other.
+If several `vpath` patterns match the prerequisite file’s name, then `make` processes each matching `vpath` directive one by one, searching all the directories mentioned in each directive. `make` handles multiple `vpath` directives in the order in which they appear in the makefile; multiple directives with the same pattern are independent of each other.

 Thus,